-• POST /0.1/token do not accept anymore argument backend_args
+• POST /0.1/token do not accept anymore argument backend\args

-• New backend ldap_user_voicemail has been added.
+New backend ldap\user\voicemail has been added.
 WARNING this backend is EXPERIMENTAL.

-- HEAD and GET now take a new scope query string argument to check ACLs - Backend interface method get_acls is now named get_consul_acls - Backend interface method get_acls now returns a list of ACLs - HEAD and GET can now return a 403 if an ACL access is denied

-- POST /0.1/token accept new argument backend_args - Signature of backend method get_ids() has a new argument args - New method get_acls for backend has been added - New backend service has been added xivo-auth contains 4 major components, an HTTP interface, a celery worker, authentification backends and a consul client.
-All operations are made through the HTTP interface, tokens are generated by consul as well as the persistence for some of the data attached to tokens. xivo-auth is only a thin layer of logic above consul.
+- HEAD and GET now take a new scope query string argument to check ACLs - Backend interface method get\acls is now named get\consul\acls - Backend interface method get\acls now returns a list of ACLs - HEAD and GET can now return a 403 if an ACL access is denied xivo-auth Developer's Guide xivo-auth contains 4 major components, an HTTP interface, a celery worker, authentication backends and a consul client.
+All operations are made through the HTTP interface, tokens are stored by consul as well as the persistence for some of the data attached to tokens.
 The celery worker is used to schedule tasks that outlive the lifetime of the xivo-auth process.
-Backends are used to test if a supplied username/password combination is valid and provide a unique identifier.
+Backends are used to test if a supplied username/password combination is valid and provide the xivo-user-uuid.